The Utah Public Overdose Dashboard (UPOD) is an interactive visual presentation of indicators tracking overdose data in Utah.

 Drug poisoning deaths are a preventable public health problem; they are the leading cause of injury death in Utah, outpacing deaths due to firearms, falls, and motor vehicle crashes.

-Ten Utahns die each week from drug overdose.
+As of 2025, it is estimated that 11 Utahns die each week from drug overdose.
 Utah is particularly affected by illicit opioids, specifically fentanyl, and methamphetamine which are responsible for nearly half of the unintentional and undetermined drug poisoning deaths in the state.

 Utah's drug overdose death rate increased significantly from 2000 to 2015 and has remained at peak levels since.
 Methamphetamine surpassed fentanyl in 2024 as the most commonly involved drug in overdoses.
 While prescription opioid overdoses have been higher in the past, deaths from prescription opioids continue to trend downward.